Why Create This Page in the First Place?

 How Does HighYa Make Money?
 Do You Promote Some Products More than Others in Order to Increase Revenue?

 Truth be told, money can be a sensitive subject, so we thought we should get this out of the way first: Under no circumstances does HighYa endorse, sell, promote, or favor any of the products and/or services listed on our website over others.
 Why?
 Because if we did, this would be in direct conflict with our stated purpose, which is to help you avoid internet scams and to become a more informed consumer.
-We do however have affiliate links and ads on one product (Bowflex Max Trainer), where if clicked by user, he/she is taken to the company website where should they make a purchase, HighYa will earn a commission.
-These two products are not promoted however.
-The affiliate links of these products are only located on the URLs associated with those products, and are not promoted on any other URL throughout HighYa.
+We do however have affiliate links and ads on two products (Bowflex Max Trainer and Casper Mattress), where if clicked by a user, he/she is taken to the company website where should they make a purchase, HighYa will earn a commission.
+These two products are not promoted, however.
+The affiliate links of these products are only located on the URLs associated with those products and are not promoted on any other URL throughout HighYa.
 Learn more here, at our Advertiser Disclosure.

 Keep in mind that these ads are automatically generated using Google’s AdSense algorithm, which means that we have no control over what products or services appear in them.
 As such, you’ll likely see similar (or even identical) ads across many other websites that you frequently visit, since they’re primarily based on your browsing history.
 These ads are also “contextual,” which means that they’ll often display content based on the current page your browser is on.
 This means that if you’re reading a HighYa article dealing with a weight loss supplement, the AdSense material might show other weight loss-related products and services.